Neurone/hedera-raw-data/README.md

 ...
 ```

 Check if all the record file list and corresponding metadata are created.
 If not, it downloads the list.
-This checks from the start 2019-09-13 up to yesterday (current date -1 day).
+This checks from the network start date (i.e. 2019-09-13 for Mainnet, but you configure it with HD_HEDERA_MAINNET_START_DATE) up to yesterday (current date -1 day).

 ```zsh
 ./check-node-file-lists.sh 0.0.3